RDHPCS Cloud Computing

 Lustre file system

-Refer the user guide section on adding storage link
+Refer the user guide section on adding storage

 Cost for lustre storage can be found at the definition page when creating storage.